Ke'Bryan Hayes Preview, Player Props: Pirates vs. Cubs

 Ke'Bryan Hayes At The Plate

-- Hayes is hitting .259 with 21 doubles, six triples, nine home runs and 20 walks.
+- Hayes has 21 doubles, six triples, nine home runs and 20 walks while batting .258.

-- Hayes has picked up a hit in 64.8% of his 91 games this season, with multiple hits in 29.7% of those games.
+- Hayes has picked up a hit in 65.2% of his 92 games this year, with more than one hit in 29.3% of them.

-- He has homered in nine games this season (9.9%), homering in 2.3% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.